rohan-yadav19/DAA_4th-SEM/README.md

 4.If the loop completes without finding the target, return -1 to indicate the element is not present.

+5.Merge Sort

+-This is a simple Java implementation of the Merge Sort algorithm — a classic divide-and-conquer sorting algorithm.

+#Features

+-Sorts an array of integers

+-Uses recursion to divide the array

+-Merges sorted halves efficiently

+#Sample Output

+Original array:
+[38, 27, 43, 3, 9, 82, 10]

+Sorted array:
+[3, 9, 10, 27, 38, 43, 82]

 #How to Run